 Every brand, from big ones like Volkl, to smaller operations like Moment, has a team of female testers who ski prototypes and give input about the products.
 But the guys pressing those prototypes, changing dimensions, and laying out CAD files are just that—guys.
 That disconnect trickles down into everything from topsheets to ski dimensions and flex.

-Andy Hytjan, the ski category manager at Line, says that when they design women’s skis, they rely on feedback from their athletes, information from their marketing team, and reps to predict what consumers want and need.
+Andy Hytjan, the ski category manager at Line (ed note: Hytjan now works at Armada), says that when they design women’s skis, they rely on feedback from their athletes, information from their marketing team, and reps to predict what consumers want and need.
 “We get direction from them, then we can kind of apply the ingredients, like sidecut and rocker,” says Hytjan.

 They have plenty of data points, but without girls in the shop, designers are dependent on comments and numbers instead of hands-on experience.